Last updated : 9th April 2006

 Story SynopsisPalestinian extremists plan to assassinate one of their politicians, Kemel Khadi, when they discover he is due to hold secret displomatic negotiations in London.
-CI5 have to find the source of the leak while keeping Khadi's own "enthusisatic" security team at bay.
+CI5 has to find the source of the leak while keeping Khadi's own "enthusiastic" security team at bay.
+WriterTed Childs

 Action